julianabpeixoto/data-science-portfolio/README.md

 Python · pandas · NumPy · scikit-learn · NLTK · spaCy · matplotlib · seaborn

 **Why it matters:**
-The project connects data science with mental health and public health questions.
+The project connects data science with questions in mental health and public health.
 It explores how demographic, occupational, and behavioral variables may relate to whether individuals seek mental health treatment.

 **Key skills demonstrated:**